3M supports science-based regulation that is based on the best available science and established processes, including for PFAS.

-Existing drinking water advisory levels in many other countries are dramatically different from those of the U.S. EPA and individual states.
+Existing national drinking water advisory levels vary globally.
 For instance, Canada advises levels at 600 ppt and 200 ppt for PFOS and PFOA, respectively.
 Australia’s levels are 70 ppt and 560 ppt, and the United Kingdom recommends 300 ppt and 1,000 ppt for PFOS and PFOA.
 The levels are meant to consider a lifetime of drinking water consumption, and they are designed to provide a large margin of protection.

 3M is committed to working with the U.S. EPA, state regulatory agencies, community groups and elected officials to help collaboratively share our knowledge and address this issue.